 If the users and/or resources are both available within Azure AD it's highly recommended to include GoBright as an Enterprise Application.
-There a few reasons to do this:
+There are a few reasons to do this:

 Why you should consider adding GoBright in Azure AD

 - The application can be used to set up the Office 365 integration

 - The application can be used to synchronize users from Azure AD when Automatic User Creation is setup

 - Managing users who can log in to the GoBright platform with Microsoft Single Sign-On

 - No additional configuration or scripting is required